 Land that drains into the Eno River is known as its watershed.
 The Eno River watershed extends from the Town of Hillsborough through Orange County before reaching the City of Durham.
 Much of the northern portion of the City of Durham is located in the Eno River Watershed.
 Land use in the area includes typical suburban development as well as commercial and industrial areas.
 A significant portion of the land around the Eno River is protected in parks, including the Penny’s Bend Nature Preserve and West Point on the Eno Park.

-Water from the Eno River flows into Falls Lake.
-From there it flows into the Neuse River and then the Albemarle-Pamlico Sound before emptying into the ocean.
+Water from the Eno River flows into Falls Lake, from there it follows the Neuse River into the Albemarle-Pamlico Sound before emptying into the ocean.

 There are many ways for you to help protect the health of the Eno River.
-You can adopt a portion of the creek or volunteer to label storm drains.
+You can adopt a drain or participate with NC Stream Watch.
 There are also two major stream clean-ups each year.
-Big Sweep is the 1st weekend in October and Creek Week is the last weekend in March.
+Big Sweep is the 1st weekend in October and Creek Week is the third week in March.
 Email the public education coordinator for details.